Nonparametric Causal Decomposition of Group Disparities: Introduction

 In this article, we propose a nonparametric causal decomposition approach that remedies these limitations.
-In contrast to KBO, our decompositions are formulated as model-free causal estimands, with immediate interventional interpretations.
+In contrast to KBO decompositions, our decompositions are formulated as model-free causal estimands with interventional interpretations.
 In contrast to CMA, we decompose observed group disparities rather than possibly ill-defined causal effects of group membership.
-In contrast to random equalization decomposition, we separate more explanatory mechanisms.
-In contrast to all three prior approaches, we reveal a novel mechanism, termed the ``selection component,’’ that has not previously been incorporated in decomposition analysis.
+In contrast to random equalization decompositions, our approach divides the outcome disparity into conceptually unambiguous components.
+In contrast to all prior approaches, we reveal a novel disparity-generating mechanism, termed the ``selection component,’’ that has not previously been incorporated in decomposition analysis.

-Our framework distinguishes three causal mechanisms through which an intermediate treatment variable can contribute to a group disparity in an outcome.
-First, mean outcomes may differ across groups because the groups receive treatment at different rates (differential prevalence).
-Second, even if all groups have the same treatment prevalence, outcomes may differ across groups because the treatment has different average effects across groups (differential effects).
-Third, even if all groups have the same treatment prevalence and the same average effects, outcomes will nonetheless differ across groups when members of one group select into treatment more strongly on their treatment effects than members of another group (differential selection); for example, if treatment is randomly distributed to members of one group, but specifically given to only those members who will most benefit from treatment in the other group.
-Conceptually, prior decompositions were limited to considering differential prevalence and differential effects, leading to the belief that these two are the only possible mechanisms \citep{ward_how_2019, diderichsen_differential_2019}.
+Our framework distinguishes three causal mechanisms through which an intermediate treatment variable can produce a group disparity in an outcome.
+First, mean outcomes may differ across groups because the groups receive the treatment at different rates (differential prevalence).
+Second, even if both groups have the same treatment prevalence, mean outcomes may differ across groups because the treatment has different average effects across groups (differential effects).
+Third, even if both groups have the same treatment prevalence and the same average treatment effects, mean outcomes will nonetheless differ across groups if members of one group select into treatment more strongly on their treatment effects than members of the other group (differential selection); for example, if the treatment is randomly distributed to members of one group, but specifically given to only those members who will benefit the most from the treatment in the other group.
+Conceptually, prior decompositions were limited to considering differential prevalence and differential effects, leading to the belief that these two are the only possible mechanisms \citep[e.g.,][]{ward_how_2019, diderichsen_differential_2019}.
 Isolating differential selection into treatment as a source of group disparities is the central conceptual contribution of our approach.